 Paul urged the Galatians to hold fast to the liberty of grace and warned against false teachers (5:1-12).
-He stated that freedom from the legalism of the Mosaic law is not a license to sin; the Christian should walk in love, therefore fulfilling the law (5:13, 14).
+He stated that freedom from the legalism of the Mosaic law is not a license to sin; the Christian should walk in love, thereby fulfilling the Law (5:13-14).
 Paul then contrasted the works of the flesh and the fruit of the Spirit (5:16-26), gave the characteristics of the spiritual life (6:1-6), and the law of sowing and reaping (6:7-9).
 He concluded his letter in verses 10-18.

-X. EPHESIANS
+EPHESIANS

 Ephesus, located on the western coast of Asia Minor, was one of the great cities of the Roman Empire.
 The city was idolatrous, especially noted for its worship of Diana.
-Paul's Epistle to the Ephesians was written to his converts in this heathen environment.
+Paul wrote his Epistle to the Ephesians to his converts who lived in this heathen environment.

 The Epistle to the Ephesians is a great exposition of a fundamental doctrine of Paul's preaching, the unity of all the universe in Christ, the unity of Jew and Gentile in His body-the church-and God's purpose in that body for time and eternity.
-The theme may be summarized as: The church is redeemed and united in Christ; therefore, the church should walk in unity and in newness of life, in the strength of the Lord and by the armor of God.
+The theme may be summarized as follows: The church is redeemed and united in Christ; therefore, the church should walk in unity and in newness of life, in the strength of the Lord and by the armor of God.

-There were two dangers that threatened the assembly at Ephesus.
+Two dangers threatened the assembly at Ephesus.
 One was a temptation to sink to heathen standards.
 The second was a lack of unity between Jew and Gentile.
 To offset the first danger, Paul set forth the holiness of the Christian's calling in contrast to their former sinful condition as heathens.
 To guard against the second, he presented the Lord Jesus as making peace between Jew and Gentile by the blood of His cross and making of the twain a new body.

-The letter to the Ephesian saints was written during Paul's first imprisonment, 61-63 A.D.
+Paul wrote his letter to the Ephesian saints during his first imprisonment, AD 61-63.